 To ensure that the trends we see as we increase the number of predictions per mask are not due to random variation, we pick different shuffles of each document $p$ across different numbers of predictions per mask.
 For example, the disclosed and withheld portions for a given document $p$ when experimenting with 5 predictions per mask are different random subsets than when experimenting with 10 predictions per mask.

 \sectopic{EXPII.} This experiment answers RQ2.
 To ensure that our approach is worthwhile, we need to compare it to baselines.
-Since our approach uses a language model as its external source of knowledge, we cannot compare it to existing external completeness checking approaches which require additional artifacts such as domain models or interview transcripts; such artifacts are not available for our requirements dataset.
-To demonstrate that our approach is worthwhile, we define three common-sense baselines that are not based on language models and, at the same time, do not require any purpose-built artifacts.
-The first baseline, Baseline~1, is the list of 250-to-1000 most common words in the English language.
+Since our approach uses an LLM as its external source of knowledge, we cannot compare it to existing external completeness checking approaches which require additional artifacts such as domain models or interview transcripts; such artifacts are not available for our requirements dataset.
+To demonstrate that our approach is worthwhile, we define three common-sense baselines that are not based on LLMs and, at the same time, do not require any purpose-built artifacts.
+The first baseline, Baseline~1, is the list of 250-to-2000 most common words in the English language.
 This baseline enables us to assess whether BERT leads to contextualized predictions that have greater specificity than generic recommendations.
 The second baseline, Baseline~2, uses TF-IDF obtained over the domain-specific corpus generated in Step~4 of our approach.
+Specifically, the baseline recommends all terms with a TF-IDF score exceeding a predetermined threshold, which we have set at 0.01.
 This baseline captures the most relevant terminology in a domain.
 By comparing against Baseline~2, we examine whether BERT's context-specific predictions have an advantage over the domain-specific but non-contextualized terms derived from a corpus.
-The third baseline, Baseline~3, collects WordNet synonyms of the words found in the disclosed half of a given RS.
-Comparing with Baseline~3 allows us to assess whether the predictions generated by BERT extend beyond synonyms that can be obtained through simpler methods than a language model.
-Appendix~\ref{sec:pseudo} outlines all three baselines in pseudo-code form.
+The third baseline, Baseline~3, collects WordNet synonyms of the words found in the disclosed portion of a given RS.
+Comparing with Baseline~3 allows us to assess whether the predictions generated by BERT extend beyond synonyms that can be obtained through simpler methods than an LLM.
+Appendix~\ref{sec:pseudo} outlines our three baselines in pseudo-code form.
 To facilitate a direct comparison with EXPI results, we apply the three baselines to $P_1$ and evaluate their performance using the \emph{Accuracy} and \emph{Coverage} metrics (defined in Section~\ref{subsec:metrics}).